 \section{Conclusion}

 We proposed a novel information-centric framework for the construction of the \ac{CRLB} for \ac{RBL}, leading to a generalized \ac{CRLB} for the rigid body parameters that includes the rotation matrix and translation vector applicable to any type of measurements.
-To that extend, first the classical element-centric \ac{FIM} was presented and extended to the information-centric construction approach, leading to a generalized \ac{FIM} framework.
+To that extend, first the classical element-centric \ac{FIM} was presented and extended to the information-centric construction approach, leading to a generalized \ac{FIM} framework {that is applicable to arbitrary types of information and measurement error distributions and enables a straightforward adjustment of the bound when measurements are added or removed}.
 Then the \ac{FIM} was applied to the \ac{RBL} problem, by making use of the information-gradient and information-intensity concepts, by exploiting the Frobenius inner product and the differential approach for derivatives, which lead to a generalized \ac{CRLB} for the rigid body parameters.
 Furthermore, in addition to an approximate solution for the \ac{CRLB} that does not require the inverse of the \ac{FIM}, we also derived a constrained \ac{CRLB} that ensures that the rotation matrix is orthogonal and has a determinant of 1, $i.e.$, $\bm{Q}\in\mathcal{SO}(3)$.
 Simulation results illustrate the great potential of \ac{RBL} by using the proposed \ac{CRLB} framework, showing that the proposed \ac{CRLB} is a suitable bound for the \ac{RBL} problem, not only in the case of distance measurements, but also in the case of heterogeneous information, such as a mixture of distance and angle-of-arrival measurements.
 However, comparing the bound to prior \ac{SotA} methods, we show that the proposed \ac{CRLB} is not tight in the low range error regimes for all \ac{SotA} methods, and thus, further work on \ac{RBL} estimators is needed to improve the performance of the estimation algorithms.

 \appendices